What Is a Static Site?

 First, we need to establish clear definitions:

-- Static means there is no change on pages, they are immutable.
-Here we are talking about pre-built HTML/CSS and Javascript files deployed somewhere and served to browsers.
+- Static means there is no change on the pages; they are immutable.
+Here, we are talking about pre-built HTML/CSS and JavaScript files deployed to a server and served to browsers.

 - Dynamic, by the opposition, means that a page can change on each reload (or at least part of it), and it is generated on the fly.

-And, on a personal note that might be useful, I want to come back to the word: Site (or Website).
-I always struggle to explain our industry to friends and family because they think I am building Sites that, for them, relate to something that is done via a tool like Microsoft Word or Google Docs, etc. (remember Microsoft Frontpage and early Adobe Dreamweaver?) or even Google Sites.
+And, on a personal note that might be useful, I want to come back to the word Site (or Website).
+I always struggle to explain our industry to friends and family because they think I am building Sites that, to them, seem like something done in tools like Microsoft Word or Google Docs, or even Google Sites (do you remember Microsoft FrontPage and early Adobe Dreamweaver?).

 It’s good to remember that at the beginning of the Web, everything was static HTML pages, and to make more Dynamic applications, people innovated and produced languages to render web pages that are not really Static.
 CGI, Perl, and PHP were the most popular solutions at the beginning.

-Those languages were used to generate (on the fly) HTML pages, making them dynamic, those computations being done on the server side, where other resources were available, like a database, for example.
+Those languages were used to generate (on the fly) HTML pages, making them dynamic, with the computations done on the server side, where other resources were available, such as a database.

 And for a while, that was the way to go.
-You would pick the framework and the stack that you’d like to build your application.
-(LAMP, Linux, Apache, MySQL PHP might ring a bell to some of you).
+You would pick the framework and stack you’d like to build your application.
+(LAMP, Linux, Apache, MySQL, and PHP might ring a bell to some of you).

 For example, imagine you are building a web application, a Blog.
 On a simple blog, you probably have four templates of pages: